Trillium's Provider Network

-This web page—your Trillium Provider Portal —is designed to support you with easy access to the tools, information, and resources you need.
-Note the following quick links:
+The information on these links is designed to support you with easy access to the tools, information, and resources you need.

 |Provider Direct||Platform to enter or upload Treatment Authorization Requests (TARs); Person-Centered Plans (PCPs); Individual Service Plans (ISPs); Claims.|

-|Provider Learning Portal||Web-based training/education site to access recorded modules on topics Trillium deems important for Providers to complete.
-Available 24/7, including videos, tests, evaluations, certificates and record-keeping system.
+|My Learning Campus||Web-based training/education site to access recorded modules on topics Trillium deems important for Providers to complete.
+Available 24/7, including videos, tests, evaluations, certificates, and record-keeping system.

 |IT Service Desk Email